MMetze/DMHelper/DMHelperDocumentation/DM Helper User's Guide.md

 ###### *Publish <b><u>T</u></b>ext*
 Opens a simple dialog to allow the DM to enter and publish a simple text to the *Player's Window*.
 This is useful for providing spontaneous text input to the party.

+###### *Translate <b><u>T</u></b>ext*
+Opens a dialog to allow the DM to enter and partially translate a text based on a roll.
+The result can be published to the *Player's Window*.
+Based on the percentage success of th3 die roll, random words will be replaced by random characters with the same length and capitalization as the original word.
+Non-alphabetic characters such as numbers or punctuation remain untouched.

+Thanks to Alex (https://www.reddit.com/user/wurschtbrotwilli) for the original Python-based inspiration!

 ###### *<b><u>O</u></b>ptions...*
 Opens the options dialog.